-- Students shall secure a minimum of 30% for the end-semester evaluation and an aggregate of 35% for successful completion of each course. - Regarding evaluation, a one-credit course may be evaluated as 25 marks, two credits for 50 marks, three credits for 75 marks, and four credits for 100 marks. - In the evaluation of a 4-credit theory course of 100 marks, 30 marks will be by continuous comprehensive assessment and 70 marks will be by end semester evaluation.
-The duration for the end-semester evaluation of theory courses of 70 marks shall be two hours.
-The duration for the end-semester practical examination shall be fixed by the respective BoS.
-For the evaluation of courses with both theory and practicum components, the marks for ESE and CCA may be fixed by ensuring the credit-mark relation (one credit corresponds to 25 marks). - In the evaluation of a 3-credit theory course of 75 marks, 25 marks will be by continuous comprehensive assessment and 50 marks will be by end semester evaluation.
-The duration for the end semester evaluation of theory courses of 50 marks/below 50 marks shall be one and a half hours (1.5 hr)
+- Students shall secure a minimum of 30% for End Semester evaluation and an aggregate of 35% for successful completion of each course. - Regarding evaluation, a one credit course may be evaluated for 25 marks, two credit for 50 marks, three credit for 75 marks and 4 credit for 100 marks. - In the evaluation of a 4-credit theory course of 100 marks, 30 marks will be by continuous comprehensive assessment and 70 marks will be by end semester evaluation.
+The duration for the end semester evaluation of theory courses of 70 marks shall be for two hours.
+The duration for the end semester practical examination shall be fixed by the respective BoS.
+For the evaluation - of courses with both theory and practicum components, the marks for ESE and CCA may be fixed by ensuring the credit mark relation (One credit corresponds to 25 marks). - In the evaluation of a 3- credit theory course of 75 marks, 25 marks will be by continuous comprehensive assessment and 50 marks will be by end semester evaluation.
+The duration for the end semester evaluation of theory courses of 50 marks/below 50 marks shall be of one and a half hour (1.5 hr)

-- The duration for the end-semester practical examination shall be fixed by the respective BoS.
-For the evaluation of courses with both theory and practicum components, the marks for ESE and CCA may be fixed by ensuring the credit-mark relation (one credit corresponds to 25 marks). - In the case of courses with both theory and practicums, for course components (theory or practicum) with even credits, the ratio of continuous comprehensive assessment (CCA) to end-semester examination (ESE) is 30:70 for theory/lecture and 40:60 for practical/practicum.
-However, for course components with odd credits, the marks are calculated following the same proportion and are rounded to convenient whole numbers wherever necessary.
+- The duration for the end semester practical examination shall be fixed by the respective BoS.
+For the evaluation of courses with both theory and practicum components, the marks for ESE and CCA may be fixed by ensuring the credit - mark relation (One credit corresponds to 25 marks). - In the case of courses with both theory and practicums, for course components (Theory or Practicum) with even credits the ratio of continuous comprehensive assessment (CCA) to End semester examination (ESE) is 30:70 for theory/lecture and 40:60 for practical/practicum.
+However, for course components with odd credits the marks are calculated following same proportion and are rounded to convenient whole numbers wherever necessary.